“I thought I knew what love was, but…these lovers play new music; haunting me and somehow taunting me. My love was never half as true.” – RAGTIME.

 How does Bob Dylan say it?
 “I was so much older then, I’m younger than that now.”

-I have a tiny role in a production of RAGTIME.
-That requires me to immerse myself every evening in a room full of 40 to 50 impossibly young dancers and singers who insist upon calling me “Mister” and “Sir”.
+I had a tiny role in a production of RAGTIME.
+It required me to immerse myself every evening in a room full of 40 to 50 impossibly young dancers and singers who insisted upon calling me “Mister” and “Sir”.

-I could not be more pleased with my companions.
+I could not have been more pleased with my companions.